 Once upon a time, one averagely talented male teen with a head of curly brown hair single-handedly set pop culture history and the next generation of A-list pop stars in motion when he was a shitty boyfriend to two musical young girlies.
 I’m talking about the one and only Joshua Bassett, of course — the Disney star-turned devout Christian who dated both Olivia Rodrigo and Sabrina Carpenter back in 2019 and 2020.
-He and Olivia famously starred in High School Musical the Musical the Series together as the Gen Z Troy and Gabriella, respectively (yes, that’s the real name of the show, and no, we did not a reboot).
-They fell in love IRL, but Josh swiftly moved on to Sabrina, another Disney star, and so, the fruitful scandal began.
+He and Olivia famously starred in High School Musical the Musical the Series together as the Gen Z Troy and Gabriella, respectively (yes, that’s the real name of the show, and no, we did not need a reboot).
+They fell in love IRL, but Josh swiftly moved on to Sabrina, another Disney star, and so, the scandal began.

 All The Songs Olivia Rodrigo And Sabrina Carpenter Have Written About Each Other